Pat Duncan

-Pat Duncan (born April 8, 1960) is a Canadian politician from Yukon.
+Patricia Jane Duncan (born April 8, 1960) is a Canadian politician from Yukon.
 Duncan served as leader of the Yukon Liberal Party from 1998 to 2005 and as the sixth premier of Yukon from 2000 until 2002.
 Duncan was the first Liberal premier of the Yukon and the first female premier in the Yukon, the second woman in Canadian history to win the premiership of a province or territory through a general election, the first to do so by defeating an incumbent premier, and the first to do so by defeating a male opponent.

 Duncan was appointed to the Senate of Canada on December 12, 2018.
+In September 2025, she was appointed Deputy Government Liaison in the Senate.

 Life before politics

 Duncan was born in Edmonton, Alberta in 1960, and moved with her family to Whitehorse, Yukon in 1964.
 She graduated from Carleton University with a Bachelor of Arts in political science.

 Professional background

 Prior to entering politics, Duncan was a small business owner.
 She also served as executive director of the Whitehorse Chamber of Commerce.
 In the mid-1980s, Duncan served as a special assistant to Progressive Conservative Deputy Prime Minister Erik Nielsen.
 Duncan remained in this position until Nielsen's retirement in 1987.